Kwon Young-se

 Kwon Young-se (born 1 April 1959) is a South Korean politician and diplomat who is currently serving as the member for Yongsan in the National Assembly.
 A member of the People Power Party, he is often described as a moderate conservative within his party.
-He previously served in the National Assembly as the member for Yeongdeungpo B from 2002 to 2012.
+He previously served in the National Assembly as the member for Yeongdeungpo B from 2002 to 2012 and as the minister of unification from 2022 to 2023.

 Early life

-Kwon Yeong-se was born on February 24, 1959, into a working-class family in Seoul.
+Kwon Yeong-se was born on February 24, 1959 in Yongsan-gu, Seoul.
 He graduated from the Seoul National University School of Law and passed his bar examination in 1983.
 He later received his MPA from the Harvard Kennedy School.